 Behavior: Students are expected each day to: arrive to class on time, bring required materials, have assignments completed, and participate in daily activities and discussions.
 Learning a foreign language is difficult, and making mistakes is expected.
 Please be respectful and kind to your fellow classmates, and help create a safe and comfortable environment in the classroom.

 Materials: You are required to have a binder and dividers just for French notes.
 Bring this notebook with you EVERYDAY to class.
 Since you will learn many things that are not in your textbook, taking good notes and keeping your notebook up-to-date is very important.
 Think of it as your “personal textbook.”
 Use dividers to make five sections in your binder.
 I will go over these sections in class.
-I will do notebook checks every six weeks that will count as a homework grade.
+Make sure you keep your notebook up-to-date as there will be random notebook checks for a participation grade.

 Cell Phones: Use of cell phones is not permitted in the classroom.
 A first offense will receive a warning.
 After that I will confiscate the phone until the end of the period and your participation grade will suffer.

 Bathroom Passes: Students will be given three bathroom passes at the beginning of the semester.
 Every pass is worth 5 extra credit points.
 Students may choose to use them or turn them in at the end of the semester.